monospaced/angular-qrcode/README.md

 Colour
 -------

-Here is a maintained fork that allows for setting of qrcode colours: https://github.com/bitpay/angular-qrcode/, with thanks to [BitPay](https://github.com/bitpay).
+Maintained fork that allows for setting of qrcode colours: https://github.com/bitpay/angular-qrcode/, with thanks to [BitPay](https://github.com/bitpay).

 Demo
 ----------------